abhinaya1005/chatbot/README.md

-# chatbot
-Skincare Chatbot 💬✨ An interactive chatbot that provides basic skincare tips and recommendations.
-Built using HTML, CSS, and JavaScript, it demonstrates conversational UI and frontend development.
-Designed as a beginner-friendly project to explore web technologies and improve user engagement.
+Skincare Chatbot 💬✨
+A simple and interactive chatbot designed to provide skincare tips and guidance.
+Built using HTML, CSS, and JavaScript, this project demonstrates how conversational interfaces can make skincare advice more engaging and accessible.

+🔹 Features:
+->Provides basic skincare recommendations ->Interactive and beginner-friendly chatbot UI ->Frontend built with HTML, CSS, and JavaScript